sfeirgeo/networkaccel_project/README.md

 ## 📈 Key Features

 - MAC filtering based on hardcoded 48-bit address (default: `DE:AD:BE:EF:12:34`)
-- AXI4-Stream interface for compatibility with DMA and other streaming IPs
+- AXI4 for compatibility with DMA and other streaming IPs
-- Compatible with PYNQ overlays for easy control from Python
+- Compatible with PYNQ overlays for control from Python
-- Bitstream and HWH file export for real-time testing

 ---